orionrobots/orionrobots.github.io/_posts/2022-07-24-tiny-drill-bits-for-tiny-toolkit.md

 ---
+category: robot building
+date: '2022-07-24'
+description: How I used FreeCAD and a 3D Printer to make a holder for drill bits in my tiny toolkit
 layout: post
 published: true
+tags:
+- tools
+- toolkit
+- 3d printing
+- freecad
+title: Tiny Drill Bit Holder For Tiny Toolkit
 using_mathjax: false
-title: Tiny Drill Bit Holder For Tiny Toolkit
-description: How I used FreeCAD and a 3D Printer to make a holder for drill bits in my tiny toolkit
-tags: [tools, toolkit, 3d printing, freecad]
-category: robot building
 ---
 ## Tiny Drill Bit Holder